 Here he stood: And so must we.

-These people had just come out of the dark ages…only just rediscovered the Bible!
-As apposed to us, who have grown up in an abundance of Biblical treasures and knowledge (including a better understanding on Israel eg: Romans 11:25).
-The Lord has a time and a season for everything and concerning Israel, Martin Luther’s time wasn’t it.
+Although Luther tried to reach the Jews and was rebuffed, the Lord has a time and a season for everything and concerning Israel, Martin Luther’s time wasn’t it.
 It is for us to carry on, with the knowledge we have, where people like Luther left off - because they could go no further: We can!
 What a privilege and responsibility.
 We’re all part of the same team - and I wish people who criticize Luther would realize that, instead of pointing fingers.

 As to him being responsible for the holocaust…I think Adolf Hitler had already made up his own mind about that!
 Please can we demonstrate some common sense: Hold the right people accountable - and leave everyone else out.